shotit/shotit/README.md

-# shotit
+# Shotit

-Blazing-fast and compute-efficient screenshot-to-video search engine (Not ChatGPT).
-Shot!
+Shotit is a screenshot-to-video search engine tailored for TV & Film, blazing-fast and compute-efficient.